 The Associate Vice President for Human Resources, Title IX Coordinator, in consultation with the President, will decide the appropriate course of action in cases where a conflict of interest is evident or possible.

 Within five (5) working days after receipt of a formal complaint, the investigator will commence a thorough investigation.
-Investigations will be conducted as expeditiously as possible and are usually completed within 60 calendar days after the formal complaint is filed.
-This timeframe may vary, however, depending on confidentiality requests, availability of witnesses, the scope of the investigation and any unforeseen circumstances.
+Investigations will be conducted as expeditiously as possible.
+The entire process, as outlined below, should be completed within sixty (60) calendar days after the complaint, either formal or informal, is filed.
+This timeframe may vary, however, depending on confidentiality requests, availability of witnesses, the scope of the investigation, and any unforeseen circumstances.

-The hearing panel will determine, based on a preponderance of the evidence, whether the accused violated the Anti-Discrimination Policy.
-The hearing panel will then provide conclusions and disciplinary recommendations to the Title IX Coordinator (and the Deputy Title IX Coordinator as appropriate).
+The review panel will determine, based on a preponderance of the evidence, whether the alleged offender violated the Policy.
+The review panel will then provide conclusions and disciplinary recommendations to the Title IX Coordinator (and the Deputy Title IX Coordinator as appropriate).
 After a decision is made concerning resolution of the complaint and any disciplinary actions to be imposed, the Title IX Coordinator (or the Deputy Title IX Coordinator as appropriate) will notify simultaneously the complainant and the alleged offender in writing of the outcome of the investigation.
+Such notification will include the allegations, findings based on a preponderance of the evidence, rationale, and sanctions in accordance with policy and applicable laws.
+The Title IX Coordinator or the Deputy Title IX Coordinator will notify any other parties of any recommendations assigned to them.

 Either party, if not satisfied with the final of the hearing panel and the Title IX Coordinator/Deputy Title IX Coordinator will have ten (10) working days after receipt of the outcome to file an appeal for one of the following reasons: